cazyw/photo-blog/README.md

 ```
 To run only a subset of these specs use the following command:
 ```
-# Run only model specs
+# Run only feature specs (all specs are currently here)
-bundle exec rspec spec/models
+bundle exec rspec ./spec/features

-# Run only specs for AccountsController
+# Run only specs for deleting posts
-bundle exec rspec spec/controllers/accounts_controller_spec.rb
+bundle exec rspec ./spec/features/deleting_posts_spec.rb

-# Run only spec on line 8 of AccountsController
+# Run only spec on line 16 of AccountsController
-bundle exec rspec spec/controllers/accounts_controller_spec.rb:8
+bundle exec rspec ./spec/features/deleting_posts_spec.rb:16

-rspec /spec/features/creating_new_posts_spec.rb
 ```

 ## Overview

 The idea of this photo blog was to build something using Ruby on Rails that I would continue to use and improve upon.
+I wanted to learn how to use Rails so this project came about.
 At it's most basic, it's a platform for me to share photos and thoughts.
-But I'll be adding features  over time as I explore the features in Rails.
+But I'll be adding features over time as I explore all the different features in Rails.

 Currently users can pick a color to differentiate themselves from other users.